History of the New England Patriots: 1960–1969: AFL beginnings

-1970-1973: Post AFL-NFL merger
+1970–1973: Post AFL–NFL merger

 After the AFL–NFL merger in 1970, the league required that all teams reside in stadiums with at least 50,000 seats.
-Prior to 1970, The Patriots didn't have a regular home stadium.
+Prior to 1970, The Patriots did not have a regular home stadium.
 Nickerson Field, Harvard Stadium, Fenway Park, and Alumni Stadium, served as home fields during their time in the American Football League.
 None of the four stadiums the Patriots had used up to that point qualified, and there was little room in Boston for a new stadium.
 Due to this, discussions about a possible relocation to Tampa, Florida occurred.
+Indeed, past attempts at pro football in Boston had been stymied by the lack of an adequate stadium.

 In 1971, the Patriots moved into a new stadium in suburban Foxborough, Massachusetts, built on land granted by the Bay State Raceway.
 The team was renamed the New England Patriots on March 22, 1971, to reflect its new location.
 The original choice, Bay State Patriots was rejected by the NFL.
 The stadium, to be known as Schaefer Stadium, was built at a cost of about $6.2 million in only 327 days.
 The stadium was one of the first stadiums in the country to be named after a corporate sponsor, as the Schaefer Brewing Company paid $1 million for naming rights.

 The first event held at the new Schaefer Stadium was a preseason game against the New York Giants on August 15, 1971.
 A massive traffic jam on Route 1 prevented many fans from getting in until halftime.

 In 1971, the Patriots had a new quarterback, Heisman Trophy winner Jim Plunkett.
-Plunkett, from Stanford University, was the first overall selection in the 1971 NFL Draft.
+Plunkett, from Stanford University, was the first overall selection in the 1971 NFL draft.
 The Patriots also signed free agent Randy Vataha, a wide receiver.